 - Age and medical condition

 - Previous test results

 In addition to a physical examination, the following tests may be used to diagnose an endocrine tumor:

-- Fine needle aspiration is usually performed in a doctor's office or clinic.
+- Fine needle aspiration is usually performed in a doctor’s office or clinic.
 A local anesthetic (medication to block the awareness of pain) may be injected into the skin near the tumor beforehand to numb the area.
-The doctor inserts a thin needle into the tumor and removes cells and some fluid.
+The doctor then inserts a thin needle into the tumor and removes cells and some fluid.
 The procedure may be repeated two or three times to get samples from different parts of the tumor.
 The report done by the pathologist can be positive (meaning there are cancerous cells), negative (meaning there are no cancerous cells), or undetermined (unclear).

 - If the needle aspiration biopsy is undetermined, the doctor may suggest a biopsy in which the tumor and possibly other tissue in the area will be removed by surgery.
 This procedure is most often done under general anesthesia and on an outpatient basis (you will not need to stay overnight in the hospital).

 Laboratory tests.
-The doctor may need samples of the patient's blood, urine, and stool to check for abnormal levels of hormones, glucose levels, and other substances.
+The doctor may need to collect and test samples of the patient’s blood, urine, and stool to check for abnormal levels of hormones, glucose, and other substances.

 Neurological examination.
 An evaluation of the central nervous system may include testing of the reflexes, motor and sensory skills, balance and coordination, and mental status.